pandas-dev/pandas/doc/source/user_guide/io.rst

 using the ``pyxlsb`` module.
-The semantics and features for reading binary Excel files mostly match what can be done for `Excel files`_ using ``engine='pyxlsb'``. ``pyxlsb`` does not recognize datetime types in files and will return floats instead.
+The semantics and features for reading binary Excel files mostly match what can be done for `Excel files`_ using ``engine='pyxlsb'``. ``pyxlsb`` does not recognize datetime types in files and will return floats instead (you can use :ref:`calamine<io.calamine>` if you need recognize datetime types).

 .. code-block:: python